 Bolivia has a staggering amount of festivals throughout the year, with many based on pseudo-Christian beliefs while others purely indigenous American affairs.
 Some of these events can become boisterous and are not recommended for visitors, but most are friendly gatherings where tourists are more than welcome.
-Experience the colorful, two-day celebrations of the Urkupina Virgin in Cochabamba or the enchanting, folkloric dancers of the Festival del Gran Poder in La Paz, or the most spectacular festival of all – the Oruro Carnival.
+Experience the colorful, two-day celebrations of the Urkupina Virgin in Cochabamba or the enchanting, folkloric dancers of the Festival del Gran Poder in La Paz, or the most spectacular Bolivia holiday of all – the Oruro Carnival.

 Starting April 13, Holy Week celebrations occur throughout Bolivia.
 The best festivities are held in Copacabana where hundreds of pilgrims arrive on foot from La Paz on Good Friday.
 Interesting variations take place in Oruro, Tarija, Yotala, Potosi, and Santa Cruz.